NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 ## Introduction

-Mutation Annotation Format (MAF) is a tab-delimited text file that aggregates mutation information from [VCF Files](VCF_Format.md) and are generated on a project-level.
-The GDC produces MAF files at two permission levels: __protected__ and __somatic__ (or open-access).
+Mutation Annotation Format (MAF) is a tab-delimited text file with aggregated mutation information from [VCF Files](VCF_Format.md) and are generated on a project-level.
+MAF files are produced through the [Somatic Aggregation Workflow](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=somatic_aggregation_workflow&_top=1)  The GDC produces MAF files at two permission levels: __protected__ and __somatic__ (or open-access).
 One MAF files is produced per variant calling pipeline per GDC project.
 MAFs are produced by aggregating the GDC annotated VCF files generated from one pipeline for one project.

-Annotated VCF files often have variants reported on multiple transcripts whereas the protected MAF file generated from the VCFs (\*protected.maf) only reports the most critically affected one.
-Somatic MAFs (\*somatic.maf) are further processed to remove lower quality and potential germline variants.
+Annotated VCF files often have variants reported on multiple transcripts whereas the MAF files generated from the VCFs (\*protected.maf) only report the most critically affected one.
+Somatic MAFs (\*somatic.maf), which are also known as [Masked Somatic Mutation](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=masked_somatic_mutation) files, are further processed to remove lower quality and potential germline variants.
 For tumor samples that contain variants from multiple combinations of tumor-normal aliquot pairs, only one pair is selected in the Somatic MAF based on their sample type.
 Somatic MAFs are publicly available and can be freely distributed within the boundaries of the [GDC Data Access Policies](https://gdc.cancer.gov/access-data/data-access-policies).

-The GDC MAF file format is based on the [TCGA Mutation Annotation Format](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification) specifications, with some additional columns included and some removed.
+The GDC MAF file format is based on the [TCGA Mutation Annotation Format](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification) specifications, with additional columns included.

 __Note:__ The criteria for allowing mutations into open-access are purposefully implemented to overcompensate and filter out germline variants.
 If omission of true-positive somatic mutations is a concern, the GDC recommends using protected MAFs.